wtfbbqhax/Snort-vim/README.md

+This project has been merged into VIM; and I am now the maintainer of the vim filetype=hog
+ * Feel free to continue using this however if your vim is out-of-date; not bleeding edge.

 Provide better support for Snort configuration files in VIM.
 Includes
  * Fixed syntax highlighting
  * Automatic indentation following a line continuation ('\')